easybase/easybase-react/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-**React and React Native** compatible library for use with EasyBase.
-This library can be used with a table specific REACT integration or with a Project.
+React and React Native compatible library for use with EasyBase.
+This library works with a **free or premium** account. `easybase-react` can be used with a table specific REACT integration or with a Project.
 In the latter case, this package provides functions for managing user authentication.
 Documentation for this can be found [here](#useEasybase).

 | REACT Integration          | Project                    |